How to Get Cast on HBO Max’s ‘The Pitt’

 JUMP TO

-What is “The Pitt” about?
+What is “The Pitt’” about?

 Set in the fictional Pittsburgh Trauma Medical Hospital, “The Pitt” follows Dr. Michael “Robby” Robinavitch (Wyle) and his fellow emergency room staffers as they grapple with the fast-paced nature of their department in real-time.
 Each of the series’ hour-long episodes chronicles one hour in a single 15-hour shift.
-However, as Dr. Robby leads his talented team, viewers find he’s also dealing with the emotional anniversary of his mentor’s death from COVID-19 and the fallout from the pandemic.

 Who is in the cast of “The Pitt”?

-Season 1 of “The Pitt” features:
+Season 1 of “The Pitt” featured:

 • Noah Wyle as Dr. Michael “Robby” Robinavitch